On this page:

 - Can students/post-grads/project account holders use Teams Telephony or is it only for staff?

 Only staff currently have the required licencing for Teams Telephony.
-If there is a business requirement to have Teams Telephony this can be requested via the School Administration Manager.
+If there is a business requirement to have Teams Telephony this can be requested via your School Administration Manager.

 - Will Teams Telephony be enabled for all new starters?

 Yes.
-If a new starter needs to be able to make and receive telephone calls, Teams Telephony will be enabled for them.
+If a new starter needs to be able to make and receive external telephone calls, Teams Telephony will be enabled for them if requested on their new start form.

-Yes.
-Remaining phones, including certain shared office and reception phones, non-person phones such as those in lifts and laboratories, and critical and analogue lines will remain on the Mitel system for the time being.
+Non-person phones such as those in lifts and laboratories, and critical and analogue lines are provided through a separate Mitel telephone system.

 - Will I need a headset to make and receive telephone calls?

-You can use the headset you already use for Teams, or your device’s speakers and microphone, to make and receive telephone calls.
+You can use the same headset you use for Teams, or your device’s speakers and microphone, to make and receive telephone calls.

 If you need a headset and don't already have one, you can submit a request for a Teams-compatible headset through the IT Service Desk.

-- My device is slow; can I have a new one if I need to use it for phone calls too now?
+- My device is slow; can I have a new one if I need to use it for phone calls?

-If you have an existing issue with your device, then you can contact our IT Service Desk.
+Most University equipment should be capable of supporting voice calls, but if you have an issue with your device, then you can contact the IT Service Desk.

 - Can I use my work or personal mobile device to make and receive calls?